-SOFO’s Young Environmentalists Society is led by Mare Dianora, an interdisciplinary artist whose practice involves building community and exploring connections to home and place, YES! is open to young environmentalists, aged 10 – 16, who want to help prevent climate change as they discuss various challenges and discuss ideas that can impact our precious environment.
+SOFO’s Young Environmentalists Society (YES!) is led by Mare Dianora, an interdisciplinary artist whose practice involves building community and exploring connections to home and place, YES! is open to young environmentalists, aged 10 – 16, who want to help prevent climate change as they discuss various challenges and discuss ideas that can impact our precious environment.
 The program will include guest speakers and explore topics such as hydroponic farming, composting, environmental career goals, water conservation, robotics, food and merchandise packaging, and more.

 December YES!
 Update

 We had two meetings for YES this month.
 Our first meeting was on December 15th via Zoom with Jillian Worssam.
 Jillian invited the members to create a presentation of a migratory species.
 Five members presented a variety of species.
 We also agreed to go forward with our next book discussion featuring “The One and Only Ivan” by Katherine Applegate.

 Our second meeting was in person with Frank Quevedo who gave our group an informative owl presentation.
 We followed by going on a walk to two locations locally to try and spot owls.
 Although we were unsuccessful, the members left with confidence to go on their own owl walks.